CYS-ilm/networking--CCNA-/README.md

 ## Lab task
-    contain files that complete from reading book
+    Contain lab related basics tasks that complete for practise. scenario is given and complete according to requirement.

 ## LAb files
-     contain files that complete on cisco , of CCNA task
+     contain files that complete on cisco , during CCNA training.